radoi-teodor/OSCP-Methodology/README.md

 \- Always check kernel version and try all exploits \-**Only Linux**
 \- Try already known passwordsto **sudo**or switch user \(**su**\) to root \- **Password Reusal**\- **Only Linux**

-\!For some reason samdump2 failed here as the both the NT and LM are coming up as blank for all accounts\.
+\!For some reason samdump2failed here as the both the NT and LM are coming up as blank for all accounts\.
 T**his is exactly why we need to have multiple tools to accomplish a single task\.
 When one fails, we can try another\.**

 ## AD